Weekend Getaway: Claremont #TravelTuesday

 Think I sampled enough from Restaurant Week?
 I actually have more dining recommendations.
 Check out Some Crust Cafe which has adorable, home-like decor and delicious pastries as well as excellent house coffee.
 I had the pleasure of trying their gluten-free chocolate chip cookies.
 In all their soft, gooey perfection.

 One of my favorite morning stops was 42nd Street Bagel.
-It reminded me of some adorable eateries in Times Square as 42nd St Bagel is all about bringing a slice of New York’s Big Apple to Claremont with bagels to rival those you find in Manhattan & the walls are adorned with Broadway theatre posters like The Lion King, Wicked & my personal favorite…The Bagel Man 😉 (Have you seen it?
-A bit like The Music Man, hehe).
-While they do not have a gluten-free bagel, they have many other dishes, like eggs or morning fruit, to be enjoyed.
+It reminded me of an adorable Times Square cafe.
+The AM staple is all about bringing a slice of New York to Claremont.
+The bagels rival those you find in Manhattan and the walls are adorned with Broadway posters like The Lion King, Wicked and my personal favorite; the Bagel Man.
+Have you seen it?
+A bit like The Music Man!
+While they do not currently offer a gluten-free bagel, they have many other dishes like eggs or fruit.

 (Disclosure: I was apart of a wonderful sponsored press trip to Claremont, CA, with fellow members of IFWTWA.
 All opinions are my own & Claremont is absolutely wonderful.)